Start here

 Stdlib-only Session() context manager

-that bundles the four-anchor pattern (policy + N
+that bundles the four-part agent-session pattern (policy

-commitments + evidence-bundle manifest) into a six-line
+N + 2 anchors) into a six-line

 integration.
 Writes a handoff.json on exit